Sport Coaching

 Visit the Disclosure Scotland website for more information on the PVG scheme.

-For applicants whose first language is not English, the University sets a minimum English Language proficiency level.
-The qualifications below must have been gained within two years of the start of your course.
+All academic degrees/awards at UWS are taught in English.
+For applicants whose first language is not English*, the University sets a minimum English language proficiency level.
+All English language qualifications must have been gained within two years of the start of your UWS course.

 For our research degrees (MRes, MPhil, PhD, DBA, DProf) applicants are required to have an IELTS score as follows:

-For Health, Nursing & Midwifery courses that lead to, or require professional registration with the Nursing & Midwifery Council, applicants are required to have an IELTS or Occupational English Test (OET)*.
+For Midwifery courses that lead to professional registration with the Nursing & Midwifery Council (BSc Midwifery), applicants are required to have an IELTS score as follows:

-For our BSc (Hons) Applied Biomedical Science, BSc (Hons) Biomedical Science and MSc Advanced Biomedical Science programmes, applicants are required to have an IELTS score as follows:
+For our BSc (Hons) Biomedical Science and MSc Advanced Biomedical Science degrees, which may lead to professional registration with the Health and Care Professions Council (HCPC), applicants are required to have an IELTS score as follows:

 For our Certificate of Higher Education courses, applicants are required to have an IELTS score as follows: